Software

 What It Does

-The Skype Snap works natively on all Linux distributions that support Snaps, including Linux Mint, Manjaro, Debian, Arch Linux, OpenSuse, Solus and Ubuntu.
-The Skype desktop application is compatible across a wide range of Linux platforms, opening it to a broad range of devices and millions of users.
+Skype Snap works natively on all Linux distributions that support Snaps, including Linux Mint, Manjaro, Debian, Arch Linux, OpenSuse, Solus, and Ubuntu.
+The Skype desktop application is compatible across many Linux platforms, opening it to a broad range of devices and millions of users.

-Snap packages do not work with all Linux distros, but the great majority of them support Snap installations, said Dandrea.
+Dandrea said that Snap packages do not work with all Linux distros, but the vast majority of them support Snap installations.

-Snaps are containerized software packages designed to work securely within any Linux environment across desktop, the cloud and Internet of Things devices.
+Snaps are containerized software packages designed to work securely within any Linux environment on desktops, the cloud, and Internet of Things devices.
 Thousands of Snaps have been launched since 2016.

 Users will be able to land on one download page and get guided instructions for the Snap installation without Microsoft needing to know how the user’s computer is configured.
 Every time Microsoft pushes an update, the user’s installation automatically gets updated.